 24 Hours from Kratie to Vientiane

 We had booked a combo ticket in Kratie, Cambodia, that would apparently take us through the border and all the way up to Vientiane, the capital of Laos.
 We didn’t have much confidence in it all coming together, but somehow it did.
-Indeed, it involved a jeep, a bus, a mini-bus and a sleeper bus.
+It actually involved a jeep, a bus, a mini-bus and a sleeper bus.
 It was a very long (about twenty-four hours) and at times, uncomfortable journey.
 The final leg in the sleeper bus was the best – a cosy bed with fresh linen and plump pillows!

 Vientiane – A Sleepy Capital